nvu01/Project-Build-an-ML-Pipeline-Starter/README.md

 ```

 ### Get API key for Weights and Biases
+**My W&B link:** [W&B](https://wandb.ai/nganvu2601-western-governors-university/nyc_airbnb?nw=nwusernganvu2601)

+**How to setup Weights and Biases:**
-Let's make sure we are logged in to Weights & Biases.
+Let's make sure you are logged in to Weights & Biases.
 Get your API key from W&B by going to
 [https://wandb.ai/authorize](https://wandb.ai/authorize) and click on the + icon (copy to clipboard),
 then paste your key into this command: